lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 line number, and you will be taken to the offending line.
 The quick-panel is closed upon clicking one line, but you can reopen it via the "showTeXErrors" command.

+If the `texify` command cannot be invoked (typically because it is not on the path), an error dialog is shown.

 A "build system" profile is also provided; you can run pdflatex by hitting the standard F7 key (or whatever you use to build stuff) as well, but error detection is very flaky.
 Consider this experimental for the time being, and use the "texify" command instead.